 Selling a call gives the right to the call owner to buy or “call” stock away from the seller within a given time frame.
 If the market price of the stock is below the strike price of the option, the call holder has no advantage to call stock away at higher than market value.
 If the market value of the stock is greater than the strike price, the option holder can call away the stock at a lower than market value price.
 Short calls are at assignment risk when they are in the money or if there is a dividend coming up, and the extrinsic value of the short call is less than the dividend.

 If a short put is assigned, the short put holder would now be long shares of stock at the put strike price.
 For example, with the stock trading at $50, the short put seller is assigned shares of stock at the strike of $53.
 The put seller is responsible for buying shares of stock above the market price at their strike of $53.
 If the put seller can not afford to hold the shares of stock, the broker will liquidate the stock by selling it at the current market price of $50.
-The net loss would be $3.00, less credit received from selling the put originally.
+The net loss would be $300 for 100 shares, less credit received from selling the put originally.

 To reset your password, please enter the same email address you use to log in to tastytrade in the field below.
 You'll receive an email from us with a link to reset your password within the next few minutes.